Pyro

 Runs a shell command.

-• If an input string is specified, its content will be written to the command's stdin stream.
+• If an input string or buffer is specified, its content will be written to the command's stdin stream.

-• Returns a three-item tuple containing the command's exit code as an integer, its stdout output as a string, and its stderr output as a string.
+• Returns a three-item tuple containing the command's exit code as an integer, its stdout output as a buffer, and its stderr output as a buffer.

 • This function will panic if an OS error occurs while forking the process.